Position Statements of the Illinois Association of School Boards

-- shall oppose programs or services mandated by the Illinois General Assembly, the State Board of Education, or any other State agency, unless there is clear evidence of need for the mandate and the Illinois General Assembly provides non-local revenues to fully fund the additional costs of those programs;
+- Shall oppose programs or services mandated by the Illinois General Assembly, the State Board of Education, or any other State agency, unless there is clear evidence of need for the mandate and the Illinois General Assembly provides non-local revenues to fully fund the additional costs of those programs;

-- shall urge the members of the General Assembly to strictly comply with the State Mandates Act, including specifying and labeling in the descriptions of legislation containing unfunded mandates that such mandates occur, and to refrain from passing any legislation which contains an exemption from the Act, and urge the Governor to veto any such legislation that may reach the Governor’s desk;
+- Shall urge the members of the General Assembly to strictly comply with the State Mandates Act, including specifying and labeling in the descriptions of legislation containing unfunded mandates that such mandates occur, and to refrain from passing any legislation which contains an exemption from the Act, and urge the Governor to veto any such legislation that may reach the Governor’s desk;

-- shall urge State agencies and commissions that adopt regulations accompanying legislative mandates to specify required outcomes and criteria for determining compliance, and allow local districts to determine the specific methods and procedures by which required outcomes will be accomplished.
+- Shall urge State agencies and commissions that adopt regulations accompanying legislative mandates to specify required outcomes and criteria for determining compliance, and allow local districts to determine the specific methods and procedures by which required outcomes will be accomplished.
 Required time lines for accomplishment should reflect consideration of the human and material resources and amount of deliberation and development necessary to accomplish the mandate;

 (Adopted 1976; Amended 1988, 1989, 2001, 2005, 2013; Reaffirmed 1980, 1991,

 2.04 FUNDING SPECIAL EDUCATION PROGRAMS

-- shall strongly encourage the State of Illinois to totally fund with new monies, in a timely manner, the extra costs of educating children with special needs including transportation and accessibility costs;
+- Shall strongly encourage the State of Illinois to totally fund with new monies, in a timely manner, the extra costs of educating children with special needs including transportation and accessibility costs;

-- shall continue to oppose any requirement that local public school districts pay room and board costs for any handicapped child placed in private facilities.
+- Shall continue to oppose any requirement that local public school districts pay room and board costs for any handicapped child placed in private facilities;

 2.05 CORPORATE PERSONAL PROPERTY REPLACEMENT TAX

 The Illinois Association of School Boards shall oppose any attempt to reduce the Corporate Personal Property Replacement Tax revenues provided by the current Act.
+(Adopted 1981)

 2.06 IMPACT AID (STUDENT HOUSING)

 The Illinois Association of School Boards shall support legislation reinstating Impact Aid to school districts where there are students residing in housing provided on state property from which no property taxes are received.
 The Impact Aid shall be based on the number of students generated from the state property.
+(Adopted 1986)

 2.07 TAX ASSESSMENT SCHEDULES

 The Illinois Association of School Boards shall seek and support legislation to promote the beneficial realignment of tax assessment dates and school levy deadlines.
+(Adopted 1988; Reaffirmed 1998)

-2.10 RESIDENTIAL PLACEMENT COSTS
+2.08 RESIDENTIAL PLACEMENT COSTS

 The Illinois Association of School Boards shall inform the General Assembly and Governor’s Office that children who are wards of the State create a significant impact on local school district budgets when they are placed in temporary shelters and foster homes.
 Further, the State shall provide 100% of the cost of these placements.
 The Association: